 Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a loss to the Partnership.
 Credit policies have been approved and implemented to govern the Partnership's portfolio of counterparties with the objective of mitigating credit losses.
 These policies establish guidelines, controls and limits to manage credit risk within approved tolerances by mandating an appropriate evaluation of the financial condition of existing and potential counterparties, monitoring agency credit ratings, and by implementing credit practices that limit exposure according to the risk profiles of the counterparties.
 Furthermore, the Partnership may at times require collateral under certain circumstances to mitigate credit risk as necessary.
-We also implement the use of industry standard commercial agreements which allow for the netting of positive and negative exposure accoss multiple commercial agreements with a single counterparty or affiliated group of counterparties.
+We also implement the use of industry standard commercial agreements which allow for the netting of positive and negative exposure accords with transactions executed under a single counterparty or affiliated group of counterparties.

-The Partnership's counterparties consist of a diverse portfolio of customers across the energy industry, including petrochemical companies, commercial and industrials, oil and gas producers, municipalities, utilities and midstream companies.
-Our overall exposure may be affected positively or negatively by macroeconomic or regulatory changes that could impact our counterparties to one extent or another.
+The Partnership's counterparties consist of a diverse portfolio of customers across the energy industry, including petrochemical companies, commercial and industrials, oil and gas producers, municipalities, gas and electric utilities and midstream companies.
+Our overall exposure may be affected positively or negatively by macroeconomic or regulatory changes that impact our counterparties to one extent or another.
 Currently, management does not anticipate a material adverse effect in our financial position or results of operations as a consequence of counterparty non-performance.

-Our natural gas transportation and midstream revenues are derived significantly from companies that engage in natural gas exploration and production activities.
-The discovery and development of new shale formations across the United States has created an abundance of natural gas resulting in a negative impact on prices in recent years.
+Our natural gas transportation and midstream revenues are derived significantly from companies that engage in exploration and production activities.
+The discovery and development of new shale formations across the United States has created an abundance of natural gas and crude oil resulting in a negative impact on prices in recent years for natural gas and in recent months for crude oil.
 As a result, some of our exploration and production customers have been negatively impacted; however, we are monitoring these customers and mitigating credit risk as necessary.

-During the year ended December 31, 2013, none of our customers individually accounted for more than 10% of our consolidated revenues.
+During the year ended December 31, 2014, none of our customers individually accounted for more than 10% of our consolidated revenues.